 Tim Edwards came to glass from a ceramic background, from which he developed a bold sense of design and surface manipulation.
 This can be seen in the works for which he has gained an international reputation.
 Tim’s work is blown or shaped in the hotshop and then cut, carved and ground using the lathe with diamond and stone wheels.

-He has a strong connection to JamFactory, first participating in a traineeship in Ceramics in 1992 with Stephen Bowers.
-He went on to complete a traineeship in Glass with Nick Mount, both mentors have played a significant role in his development.
+He has a strong connection to JamFactory in Adelaide Australia, first participating in a traineeship in Ceramics in 1992 with Stephen Bowers.
+He went on to complete a traineeship in Glass with Nick Mount.
+Both mentors have played a significant role in his development.
 Tim also worked as an artist at Blue Pony studio from 2001 to 2008.
-He now works as an artist and glass studio technician at JamFactory, and shares a home studio with partner, Clare Belfrage.
+He now works as an artist and glass studio technician at JamFactory, and shares a home studio with partner Clare Belfrage.

 Tim has spent time in North America as a teacher and student at the Pilchuck Glass School, Haystack School of Crafts and at Ohio State University as a Scholar in Residence.
 In 2007 he undertook a residency at the Tacoma Museum of Glass as a visiting artist.

 Exhibiting nationally and internationally, Tim has art work in major public collections, notably the Corning Museum of Glass, Corning, USA, Museum of Glass, Tacoma, USA, National Gallery of Australia, Art Gallery of South Australia, National Gallery of Victoria, Art Gallery of Western Australia and Wagga Wagga National Art Glass collection.
 In 2006 Tim was awarded the Rakow Commission from the Corning Museum of Glass, being the second Australian to receive this significant award.
 He was one of the feature artists in the 2018 Adelaide Biennial.